manuelbomi/Data-Engineering--Elasticsearch-Logstash-Kibana-Network-on-Linux-Installation-and-Operationalizing/README.md

 #### After restarting, the command below will work for subsequent starting of Elasticsearch
   - sudo systemctl start elasticsearch

+##### Alternatively, users can start Elasticsearch by using
+  - sudo service elasticsearch start

 #### You can also automate Elasticsearch to always be part of your system startup with the command below:
   - sudo systemctl enable elasticsearch